Yash1361/VoiceLink/backend/README.md

 - The API enables CORS for all origins to simplify local development with Vite/React.
 - Each subsequent word selection should call `POST /suggest` with the updated `partial_answer` string.
+- Include the running conversation as newline-separated `role: text` lines in the optional `conversation` field so the LLM can stay in-context.
 - The service returns words in ranked order; the frontend can display them left-to-right from highest to lowest likelihood.